 Both parables and metaphors have hidden meanings.
-A parable uses a story to convey a deeper message.
-Metaphors refer to one subject, while the actual subject is something else entirely.
-The structure of parables and metaphors often differ in length, content and meaning.
-There are very famous and well-known parables.
-There are also metaphors used in everyday speech and easily understood by all.
+A parable is longer and uses a story to convey a deeper message.
+Metaphors are typically shorter and refer to one subject, while the actual subject is something else entirely.
+There are multiple examples of famous, well-known parables and metaphors.

 Metaphors are figures of speech meant to relate two things through comparison.
 We use metaphors daily in our speech and our writing to help shed meaning on subjects.
 Metaphors are often used in songs, such as "Love is a Battlefield" by Pat Benatar.
 In saying "love is a battlefield," the meaning is love is difficult and dangerous like being on a battlefield in war.

-Don’t make a mountain out of a molehill, used as a warning not to overexaggerate.
+Don’t make a mountain out of a molehill

 - used as a warning not to exaggerate.